Hot water

 Avoid harsh drain cleaners in septic homes unless a professional tells you otherwise.
 They can be tough on the bacteria your system depends on.

-Maintane can support septic tank biology as part of monthly maintenance, but it should not replace finding the source of strong or recurring odor.
+Maintane can support septic tank biology as part of monthly tank defense, but it should not replace finding the source of strong or recurring odor.

 Identify where the odor is strongest and whether it appears with water use, drains, toilets, or outdoor septic areas.